Multilingual European Language Models: Benchmarking Approaches and Challenges: Introduction

 Benchmarks are intended to simulate complex problems so that they can provide, when applied to a specific model, an overall impression of how well the model can solve a particular task.
 Numerous benchmarks exist for a very wide range of tasks, especially with regard to the English language and English-centric LLMs.
 High-quality multilingual benchmarks for multilingual models are relatively rare.
 There are non-English monolingual benchmarks developed together with annotators who are native speakers \cite{supergleber} and a few high-quality multilingual benchmarks on reading comprehension, e.\,g., \citet{belebele}.

-Recently, researchers have been using multilingual benchmarks that are comparable and quantifiable across languages \cite{llama2}.
+Recently, researchers have been using multilingual benchmarks that are comparable across languages \cite{llama2}.
 For instance, in late 2024, three multilingual LLMs were published that cover all 24 European languages \cite{teuken, euroLLM, salamandra2025}.
-These LLMs were evaluated using English (MMLU, Hellaswag, TruthfulQA) and a few multilingual benchmarks \cite{mmlu, hellaswag, truthfulqa, belebele}.
-These evaluations were performed using machine-translated versions of well-established English benchmarks regarding multilingual reasoning, QA, or common-sense inference \cite{multiEUbenchmarks}.
+EuroLLM and Teuken-7B were evaluated using English (MMLU, Hellaswag, TruthfulQA) and a few multilingual benchmarks \cite{mmlu, hellaswag, truthfulqa, belebele}.
+These evaluations were performed using machine-translated versions of English benchmarks regarding multilingual reasoning, QA, or common-sense inference \cite{multiEUbenchmarks}.
+Salamandra, however, was evaluated on multilingual datasets that had been human-annotated or human-translated, but do not cover all European languages \cite{baucells-etal-2025-iberobench}.

 The translated benchmarks are, like the original English versions, multiple-choice problems, where the model has to choose the correct answer or output from four possible answer options.
 The correct answer can be calculated by generating the correct output \cite{hellaswag} or measuring the log-likelihood of each possible answer \cite{bear}.
 The benefit of automatically translated benchmarks is that, besides cost- and time-efficiency in terms of dataset generation, the scores are comparable across languages.\footnote{\url{https://huggingface.co/spaces/occiglot/euro-llm-leaderboard}}

 This process has two pitfalls that complicate interpreting the benchmarks' scores.
 First, the benchmarks are not flawless translations of the English versions.
 Benchmarks that contain a significant amount of incorrect, incomplete or inadequate translations can distort model predictions -- especially considering that a single incorrectly translated option in a multiple choice setting changes the whole problem space \cite{truthfulqa}.